StartUpNationLabs/php-sec-ci/README.md

 ## 🔒 Security

 We use grype to scan the container image for vulnerabilities.
 The results are published in the CircleCI pipeline.
+You can find more details about our security analysis in the [`docs/REPORT.md`](./docs/REPORT.md) file, there is a part dedicated to it.

 ## 📄 License